rasrivastava/rasrivas_blog_web/content/posts/aws_eks_eksctl.md

    - we know **Node Port** service is only reachable to internal network
    - to avail the external connectivity we need to add an **ELB**

-- Advantages of ELB:
-  - A
-  - B

 - creating an ELB for the deployment
   ```